lental/TeamBuilding/2016/README.md

 Clearly express the desire to work directly with customers/stakeholders.

-## The ability to diffuse tense situations

-* Specifically with customer issues, I go into a call ready to answer any questions a customer has
-* I first listen to all of their issues before starting any conversation
-* Taking live notes, showing them on the screen, providng responses directly in the notes while talking, and distributing those notes after the fact
-* Always be able to acknlowedge their frustrations, reassure them that their observations are important, and provide resolutions when possible

 ## Making an honest effort to know every single person

 Remembering names is really hard, especially if you're some place new.
 However, being able to say hi to someone by name shows respect.